 On behalf of the State of California, the California School Finance Authority (Authority) received a \$49.25 million grant from the U.S. Department of Education for a charter school facilities grant program.
-Applications for the fourth funding round of the Grant Program were due to the Authority no later than April 24, 2008.
-The Authority received 117 applications, with total funding requests exceeding \$24 million.
+Applications for the fifth funding round of the Grant Program were due to the Authority no later than April 20, 2009.
+The Authority received 102 applications, with total funding requests exceeding \$32.3 million.

 The Grant Program is intended to provide financial assistance to California charter schools based on demonstrated need.
-The Authority used a 110-point scale to award points based on the following: 1) Zero to 60 points based on the number of low-income students served by the school (as measured by the number of students eligible for free & reduced price meals); 2) Zero to 20 points based on the degree of overcrowding in the district where the school is located (as measured by the district's remaining new construction eligibility); 3) Zero or 20 points based on the non-profit status of the school or the entity operating the school and 4) Zero or 10 points based on the school meeting its Academic Performance Index (API) Growth Target for the most recent year.
+The Authority used a 110-point scale to award points based on the following: 1) Zero to 60 points based on the number of low-income students served by the school (as measured by the number of students eligible for free & reduced price meals); 2) Zero to 20 points based on the degree of overcrowding where the school is located, (as measured by either option a) the district's remaining new construction eligibility, or by option b) whether the school is located within three miles of a public school identified under the Overcrowding Relief Grant or the Critically Overcrowded School programs); 3) Zero or 20 points based on the non-profit status of the school or the entity operating the school, and 4) Zero or 10 points based on the most recent year.

-As this preference point scale is similar to the preference point scale used to allocate the \$400 million through the State's Charter School Facilities Program, Authority staff relied on the same data sources to assign points under this federal Grant Program: the California Department of Education (CDE) provided the information on how many students served by the charter school are eligible for free & reduced price meals and whether the school met its API growth targets for the most recent year, and the Office of Public School Construction (OPSC) provided the remaining new construction eligibility information for the school districts in which the charter schools applying for funding are located.
+As this preference point scale is similar to the preference point scale used to allocate the \$400 million through the State's Charter School Facilities Program, Authority staff relied on the same data sources to assign points under this federal Grant Program: The Office of Public School Construction (OPSC) provided overcrowding based on the remaining new construction eligibility information for the school districts in which the charter schools applying for funding are located; and the California Department of Education (CDE) provided low income information based on how many students served Members, California School Finance Authority Fifth Funding Round and Resolution 09-05 Page No. 2 June 30, 2009 by the charter school are eligible for free & reduced price meals, student performance information based on whether the school met its API growth targets for the most recent year, and overcrowding information by identifying public schools meeting the criteria for funding under the Overcrowding Relief Grant or the Critically Overcrowded School programs.
 Applicants to the Grant Program were charged with providing staff with documentation demonstrating the charter school is a non-profit entity or operated by a non-profit entity.
 The following steps were taken to process Grant Program applications: